 Renting a Casket for a Viewing or Service

-If you plan on a viewing or funeral service before the cremation is performed, many people rent a casket for this and these average around $500 (however this varies by area and the type of casket being rented).
-This is much less than purchasing a new casket for thousands of dollars that will only be used for the viewing or service.
+If you plan on a viewing or funeral service before the cremation is performed, many people rent a casket for this and the cost to do this ranges from $500 to $1,500 (price varies by area and the type of casket being rented).
+This can be much less than purchasing a new casket for thousands of dollars that will only be used for the viewing or service.

 The cost of flowers varies depending on the quantity and type.
 A good-sized flower arrangement can range between $70 and $350.
 A casket spray will generally cost anywhere from $50 to $500.
 Many families that have a service with the urn and their loved one’s cremated ashes present choose to include a flower bouquet.